vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/4-automate-with-tekton.md

     git push
     ```

-4. Now let's look at it by going to the OpenShift Dashboard -> Pipelines -> user<USER_NAME>-toolings -> `canopy-test-pipeline`.
+4. Now let's look at it by going to the OpenShift Dashboard -> Pipelines -> <USER_NAME>-toolings -> `canopy-evals-pipeline`.
 You can see that all it does is a simple git clone followed by starting the kubeflow pipeline.

     ![tekton-pipeline](images/tekton-pipeline.png)